Dera Murad Jamali: History

 Its original name was Temple Dera, named after Captain H. M. Temple, a career British civil servant, who served as the Political Agent for Sibi from 1891 to 1892.
 Among the local population it is still known as 'Tipul', a corruption of the word 'temple'.

 In 1974 Dera Murad Jamali became headquarter of newly created Nasirabad District split from Kalat District.

 Demographics

 Population

 According to 2023 census, Dera Murad Jamali had a population of 106,952.

 Languages

-According to 2023 Pakistani census Population of Dera Murad Jamali Subdivision is 265,822 of which 122,249 spoke Balochi, 54,621 Brahui, 51,334 Sindhi, 35,143 Saraiki, 1,128 Pashto, 507 Urdu 198 Punjabi, 188 Hindko & 454 others.
+According to 2023 Pakistani census, the Urban Population of Dera Murad Jamali Subdivision is 265,822 of which 33.57% spoke Sindhi, 25.46% spoke Balochi, 22.27% spoke Saraiki, 18.08% spoke Brahvi, and an additional 0.62% of the population spoke other National languages of Pakistan.